-To help you decide which digital financial institution will work for your needs, we’ve got an overview of ten of the best online banks in Canada, with a special attention placed on the pros and cons of each to provide a balanced overview.
+To help you decide which digital financial institution will work for your needs, we’ve got an overview of ten of the best online banks in Canada, with a special attention placed on rates, security and banking apps of each to provide a balanced overview.

 The world of investments can be intimidating for first-timers.
-The good news is that our team of experts make it easier to invest in your financial future.
+The good news is that our team of experts make it easier to invest in your financial future and learn how to bank online.
 Whether it’s learning how to get started, how to grow your portfolio, or how to simplify the process with the best Robo-Advisors, we’ve got the investing advice you need.
+Below we have listed some of the highest rated online banks in Canada.

 Given their progressive approach to banking, it makes sense that Tangerine offers a robust array of online services.
 In fact, Tangerine advertises its lack of brick-and-mortar branches as a way that they can pass more savings along to their customers.
 In lieu of traditional bank branches, Tangerine instead offers what they call “cafes” in Toronto, Montreal, Vancouver, and Calgary, which are essentially spaces to learn more about Tangerine’s services or get financial advice (coffee included).